roxanahickey/adolescent/01-data-prep.md

 # Preparation of bacterial read abundance data and participant metadata
 Roxana J. Hickey <roxana.hickey@gmail.com> and Matthew L. Settles <mattsettles@gmail.com>
-Last updated October 8, 2014
+Last updated January 12, 2015

 ***
 # Description
-This is a supplement to the paper "Vaginal microbiota of adolescent girls resemble those of reproductive-age women prior to the onset of menarche" by Hickey et al. to be submitted in November 2014.
-The code works through the preparation of bacterial read abundance data (from Roche 454 pyrosequencing) and participant metadata for subsequent analysis.
+This is a supplement to the paper "Vaginal microbiota of adolescent girls prior to the onset of menarche resemble those of reproductive-age women" by Hickey et al. The code works through the preparation of bacterial read abundance data (from Roche 454 pyrosequencing) and participant metadata for subsequent analysis.
 It also generates the custom color palettes used to make figures for downstream analyses.
 The analyses can be run directly from the R Markdown file using RStudio.
 Before starting, you will want to check that the necessary packages are installed (see the library calls in the first section).

 See the project repository at http://github.com/roxanahickey/adolescent for more information.

+**Update 2015-01-08: I added "echo=FALSE" options to the chunks of code that make a graph.
+View full code in R Markdown script.**

 ***
 # Initial setup